What Is Syndactyly?

 What Causes Syndactyly?

-Syndactyly happens before a baby is born.
+Syndactyly develops before a baby is born.
 It is not caused by anything a mother did or didn't do while pregnant.
 When a baby's hands and feet are first forming, they're shaped like mittens.
 Then the digits (the fingers and toes) divide.

 In babies with syndactyly, the fingers or toes do not divide completely.